mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/legal-notices/index.md

 Ansible, CentOS, CoreOS, RHEL, Red Hat Enterprise Linux, and RHCE are trademarks or registered trademarks of Red Hat, Inc. or its subsidiaries in the United States and other countries.

 APACHE, Apache Cassandra, Cassandra, Flink, Hadoop, HDFS, Apache Kafka, Kafka, the Kafka logo, Hive, Mesos, NiFi, Zookeeper, and the Apache feather logo and Apache Mesos project logo are registered trademarks of The Apache Software Foundation in the United States and other countries.
-Derby RDBS, Spark, and Zeppelin are trademarks of The Apache Software Foundation in the United States and other countries.
+Derby RDBS, Marathon, and Spark are trademarks of The Apache Software Foundation in the United States and other countries.

 Azure, Azure Container Service, ACS, Azure Resource Manager, Microsoft Windows Server, Active Directory, and Microsoft are registered trademarks or trademarks of the Microsoft Corporation.